Clinical Lab Science vs. Clinical Research

 Clinical researchers may take exams through the Association for Clinical Research Professionals (ACRP) that lead to certification as a project manager, clinical research associate, clinical research coordinator, principal investigator, or a standardized certified professional.

-Those who are transitioning into the clinical research field may enroll in a certificate program offered by an academic institution.
+Those transitioning into the clinical research field may enroll in a certificate program offered by an academic institution.
 These programs are often eight to 12 units in length.
-All researchers who provide medical services to human subjects in the course of a study researchers must be licensed as physicians.
+All researchers who provide medical services to human subjects in the course of a study must be licensed as physicians.

 |Featured Undergraduate Programs|